-Where police officers are to be deployed inside the stadium, there should be a pre-event meeting between the stadium safety officer.
-Supporter Liaison Officer and police commander to clarify that strategies and tactics are agreed and understood.
+Where police officers are to be deployed inside the stadium, there should be a pre-event meeting between the stadium safety officer, Supporter Liaison Officer and police commander to clarify that strategies and tactics are agreed and understood.
+Disability Access Officers should also be consulted.
 Joint briefings of key personnel should also be considered.